destination-earth-digital-twins/deode-workflow-docs/docs/_sources/markdown_docs/case_config.md.txt

 ## Adding a new host

 The host you're running on can be recognized either through the host name or by identifying a specific environment variable.
 This is configured in `deode/data/config_files/known_hosts.yml`.
-In the example below we see how `atos_bologna` and `lumi` are regonized via a hostname regular expression whereas `freja` is recognized from a specfici environment variable.
+In the example below we see how `atos_bologna` and `lumi` are regonized via a hostname regular expression whereas `freja` is recognized from a specific environment variable.

 ```
-atos_bologna :
+atos_bologna:
-  hostname : "ac\\d-\\d\\d\\d"
+  hostname: "ac\\d-\\d\\d\\d"
-lumi :
+lumi:
-  hostname : "uan\\d\\d"
+  hostname: "uan\\d\\d"
 freja:
   env:
     SNIC_RESOURCE: "freja"
+linda:
+  env:
+    SMHI_DIST: "linda\\d+"
+leonardo:
+  hostname: ".*leonardo.*"
 ```

 Any new host should be added in the same way and the names for the configuration files for `platform`, `scheduler` and submission should be named using the given hostname.